initstring/linkedin2username/README.md

                         Optionally specific password on the command line.
 If not specified, will prompt and not display on screen.
   -d DEPTH, --depth DEPTH
                         Search depth.
-Defaults to 1000 pages or end of search.
+If unset, will try to grab them all.
   -s SLEEP, --sleep SLEEP
-                        Seconds to sleep between pages. defaults to 1
+                        Seconds to sleep between pages. defaults to 3
 ```